Sher-Chowdhury/codingbee_docs/categories/kubernetes/25_pod_healthchecks/pod_healthchecks.md

       image: httpd
       ports:
         - containerPort: 80
       livenessProbe:            # this section defines the healthcheck.
-        httpGet:
+        httpGet:     # there's also an 'exec' setting available.
           path: /
           port: 80
         initialDelaySeconds: 10